CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFcpoolBlock.md

 ```

 ### -From
 Starting WWN identifier of the block must be in hexadecimal format xx:xx:xx:xx:xx:xx:xx:xx.
 Allowed ranges are 20:00:00:00:00:00:00:00 to 20:FF:FF:FF:FF:FF:FF:FF or from 50:00:00:00:00:00:00:00 to 5F:FF:FF:FF:FF:FF:FF:FF.
-To ensure uniqueness of WWN&amp;apos;s in the SAN fabric, you are strongly encouraged to use the following WWN prefix; 20:00:00:25:B5:xx:xx:xx.
+To ensure uniqueness of WWN&apos;s in the SAN fabric, you are strongly encouraged to use the following WWN prefix; 20:00:00:25:B5:xx:xx:xx.

 ```yaml
 Type: string